 For teeth straightening and aesthetic treatments, your dentist or orthodontist will take x-rays and take molds of your teeth to get a better look at your complete tooth structure.

-Patients having an All-on-Four procedure will need to fast prior to your procedure, Patients will also be instructed to not take any medication that contains aspirin or anti-inflammatory medication for two weeks before the procedure.
+Patients having an All-on-Four procedure will need to fast before your procedure, Patients will also be instructed to not take any medication that contains aspirin or anti-inflammatory medication for two weeks before the procedure.
 You will be advised to stop smoking at least four weeks before and after the procedure and to not drink alcohol for at least two days before your procedure.

 Is Anesthesia Used During Treatment?